supaglue-labs/supaglue/docs/docs/platform/overview.md

 Once authenticated we provide Managed Syncs for reading data from Providers and syncing it to Destinations.
 Managed Syncs operate on [Objects](./objects/overview).

-For reading and writing data, we have the [Actions API](../integration-patterns/actions-api) which are helpful APIs scoped to a single provider and [Unified APIs](../integration-patterns/unified-api) which provide a single API interface across multiple providers.
+For reading and writing data, we have [Unified APIs](../integration-patterns/unified-api) which provide a single API interface across multiple providers.

 ## Passthrough APIs